 Temporary brachytherapy is mostly used for prostate cancers and gynaecological cancers (such as cervical and vaginal cancers).

-In permanent brachytherapy, radioactive seeds about the size of an uncooked grain of rice are put inside special needles and implanted into the body.
+In permanent low-dose-rate brachytherapy, radioactive seeds about the size of a grain of rice are put inside special needles and implanted into the body while you are under general anaesthetic.
 The needles are removed, and the seeds are left in place to gradually decay.

 As the seeds decay, they slowly release small amounts of radiation over weeks or months.
 They will eventually stop releasing radiation, but they will not be removed.
 Low-dose-rate brachytherapy is often used to treat early-stage prostate cancers.